weichunstevelee/473-Algorithm-Notes-/string/string_matching.md

 # String Matching
+## Classical Reference:
+Algorithms on Strings, Trees, and Sequences.

+## Comparison
 Common technique is to find "the suffix of a substring you are looking at that is also a prefix of the whole string!"
 Comparison